 4.1 Going concern

 The Group incurred consecutive operating losses in recent years.
-As at 30 June 2023, the accumulated loss is VND153,102,616,706.
-The Management of Group has conducted an assessment of the Company's going concern ability and believes that the Group can maintain its operations for the next twelve (12) months.
-On that basis, the interim consolidated financial statements for the period then ended 30 June 2023 are prepared on the assumption of the Group's ability to operate continuously and do not include any adjustments, if any, to reflect the effects of inability to operate continuously on assets and liabilities.
+As at 30 June 2024, the accumulated loss is VND153,102,616,706.
+The Management of Group has conducted an assessment of the Company's going concern ability and believes that the Group can maintain its operations with financial support from enormous investors.
+On that basis, the interim consolidated financial statements for the period then ended 30 June 2024 are prepared on the assumption of the Group's ability to operate continuously and do not include any adjustments, if any, to reflect the effects of inability to operate continuously on assets and liabilities.

 4.2 Deferred tax assets